-Which iPhone 12 Pro color is the best one?
-That's up to you!
+iPhone 12 Pro colors: Which should you buy?

 Pure and bright

 Silver, like Graphite, is a classic color.
 The white backside looks like white satin gloves.
 If you ever thought white was boring, this beauty will change your mind.
-It's rich like vanilla ice-cream and clean-looking like an Apple Store.
-It's an Apple design through-and-through.
+It's rich like vanilla ice cream and clean-looking like an Apple Store.
+It's an Apple design through and through.
 It's got a little bit more of a "wow factor" than the Graphite model, so if you like to turn heads but don't like to show off, Silver is more your speed.
 It balances the line between classic and eye-catching.
+It also looks especially good with some of the more fashionable iPhone 12 Pro cases.

 We'll always love the Silver finish for Apple products.
 It's a practical choice each year.